 Dependant children are all those up to the age of 16, and those over the age of 16 and up to the age of 25 if they’re in full time or higher education courses.

-All payments are paid directly into the pupils’ bank account, normally on a fortnightly basis and you can see a list of payment dates by clicking the link here.
+All payments are paid directly into the pupils’ bank account, normally on a fortnightly basis and you can see a list of payment dates by clicking the EMA Payment Dates button at the top of the page.

 EMA is paid in addition to other support and benefits provided by the government.
 No one will lose out on any other money if the pupil’s in receipt of an EMA.
 It won’t affect the parent’s Child Benefit or any money the pupil earns from a part-time job.